1904

 1918

-Influenza epidemic hits Nashville and the church building is converted into a makeshift hospital to care for surrounding East Nashville community.
+An influenza epidemic strikes Nashville, prompting the conversion of the church into a makeshift hospital to provide care for the surrounding East Nashville community.

 1926

-The church becomes more involved in community outreach and establishes a daycare, sick ward, and clinic which provided medical and dental care to the poor.
+The church increases its commitment to community outreach, pioneering a daycare, sick ward, and clinic to deliver vital medical and dental care to those in need within the community.

 1988

-Russell Street Church of Christ congregation celebrates 100 years of service, 75 of which were at the Russell Street location.
+The Russell Street Church of Christ congregation celebrates a century of dedicated service, with 75 of those years being spent at the Russell Street location.

 1998

-In April, a tornado weeps through East Nashville and does significant damage – blowing off the steeple, tearing a gash in the roof, and breaking several of the iconic stained-glass windows.
-Repair costs exceeded the insurance settlement.
+In April of 1998, a tornado tears through East Nashville causing substantial damage to the church – it blows off the steeple, rips a gash in the roof, and shatters several of the iconic stained-glass windows.
+The repair expenses surpass the insurance settlement forcing much of the damage to be abandoned and left unrepaired.

 2001